DivyaVenkat26/Excel-and-SQL/SQL-Projects/Pizza Sales Data Analysis/Readme.md

 ## Tools Used
 - SQL (MySQL)
-- PowerPoint (for insights and results)
+- PowerPoint (for presenting insights)

 ---